ashvardanian/SimSIMD/README.md

 Should you wish to integrate SimSIMD within USearch, simply compile USearch with the flag `USEARCH_USE_SIMSIMD=1`.
 Notably, this is the default setting on the majority of platforms.

-## Upcoming Features

-Here's a glance at the exciting developments on our horizon:

-- [x] Exposing Hamming and Tanimoto bitwise distances to the Python interface.
-- [ ] Intel AMX backend.
-Note: Currently, the intrinsics are functional only with Intel's latest compiler.

 __To rerun experiments__ utilize the following command:

 ```sh